-Do you want to never have to hire us again as Robust IC Design Consultants ?
+Do you want to never have to hire me again as a Robust IC Design Consultant ?

-This training can only be purchased as an add on solution to our Gold Level Robust IC Design Solutions (Gold Level Parametric Yield Optimization, Gold Level Chip Area Reduction or Gold Level Performance Variability Reduction).
+This training is an add on solution to one of our Gold Level Robust IC Design Solutions (Gold Level Parametric Yield Optimization, Gold Level Chip Area Reduction or Gold Level Performance Variability Reduction).
 It CANNOT be purchased separately.
-For an additional $3,880 (due only if the Gold Level Solution is successful), your design and CAD engineers will get 16 hours of on site instruction, as follows:
+For an additional $62,080 (due only if the Gold Level Solution is successful), your design and CAD engineers will get 16 hours of on site instruction, as follows:

 1) First Friday of the month, 3 PM to 5 PM: Problem Formulation.